chocolatecoin/chocolatecoin/README.md

 are chosen arbitrarily or at most with 'fairness' towards everyone in mind.

 -------------------------
-Fabcoin intended features
+Chocolatecoin intended features

 - Easy mining setup (Maybe through wallet built in miners)
 - Mined via a future un-named social network
 - Rewardable on completion of task *
 - Some kind of minting (time event based?)
 - Anonymity?
-- Able to be merge mined?

-Fabcoin will not be anything new (as a coin), don't fix what isn't broken.
+Chocolatecoin will not be anything new (as a coin), don't fix what isn't broken.
 The coin will be heavily supported with features to make it literally a gateway coin for quick public adoption.